Believe it or not, but fake turquoise makes up about 90% of the turquoise you come across on a daily basis. That’s crazy!

 What Is Fake Turquoise

-If you want to know the difference between fake turquoise and real turquoise, then you should first know what fake turquoise is.
+If you want to tell the difference between real and fake turquoise, it’s important to first understand what fake turquoise actually is.

 Related: Magnesite vs Howlite and How To Tell Them Apart